Manishearth/ChatExchange/docs/se-chat-interface.md

 - `2` - message edited
 - `6` - message starred or unstarred

-All message events contain the the following fields based on the message they refer to:
+All message events contain the following fields based on the message they refer to:

 - `message_id` - integer